A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Sufficient Condition for Decidable Synthesis for URA

 We are now able to prove the main result of this paper.

-\begin{theorem} Let $\bbD$ be a regapprox data domain such that for every set of registers $R$, one can construct a nondeterministic B\"uchi automaton with $n_{qf}$ states recognizing $\QF_R$ in time $f(|R|)$ for some function $f$.
-Then: \begin{enumerate}

-\item $k$-register-bounded synthesis for URAs over $\bbD$ is decidable in time $f(k+r) + exp(exp(k,r),n_{qf},n,c)$, where $n$ is the number of states of the URA, $c$ its number of priorities, and $r$ its number of registers.
-Moreover, it is \textsc{ExpTime}-c for fixed $r$ and $k$.
+\begin{theorem} Let $\D$ be a regapprox data domain such that for every set of registers $R$, one can construct a nondeterministic B\"uchi automaton with $n_\textsf{QF}$ states recognising $\QF_R$ in time $f(|R|)$ for some function $f$.
+Then: \li \- register-bounded synthesis for URAs over $\D$ is decidable in time $exp(exp(k,r),n_\textsf{QF},n,c)+f(k+r)$, where $n$ is the number of states of the URA, $c$ its number of priorities, $r$ its number of registers, $k$ is the number of transducer registers.
+It is \textsc{ExpTime}-c for fixed $r$ and $k$.

-\item For every positive instance of the register-bounded synthesis problem, one can construct, within the same time complexities, a register transducer realizing the specification. \end{enumerate} \end{theorem}
+\- For every positive instance of the register-bounded synthesis problem, one can construct, within the same time complexities, a register transducer realising the specification. \il \end{theorem}